EndPointCorp/end-point-blog/2013/02/20/installing-python-in-local-directory.html.md

 source /home/szymon/.pythonbrew/pythons/Python-2.7.3/bin/virtualenvwrapper.sh
 ```

-Let's now create the virtual environment using the brand new Python version:
+Let’s now create the virtual environment using the brand new Python version:

 ```bash
 $ mkvirtualenv --no-site-packages -p $HOME/.pythonbrew/pythons/Python-2.7.3/bin/python envname
 ```

-I want to use this environment each time I log into this server, so I've added this line to my ~/.bashrc:
+I want to use this environment each time I log into this server, so I’ve added this line to my ~/.bashrc:

 ```bash
 workon envname